 HOW ELSE CAN I SUPPORT THE LSP?

-The funding goes some way to smoothing out the (sometimes terrifying) financial peaks and troughs.
-However, I still rely on the support of the amazing people who love following the journey and appreciate what it takes to keep it on the road.
+However, I have been buoyed by the support of the amazing people who love following the journey and appreciate what it takes to keep it (and me!) on the road.

 WILL THERE BE AN EXHIBITION?

 Yes.
 I’m building towards a major exhibition of the work once it’s all completed.

 I dream of presenting the photographs and sound recordings in a huge, high profile venue.
-I imagine the work will be displayed in geographical order around the exhibition space with Neena (my mobile darkroom) as a centrepiece along with an All-Weather Lifeboat!
+I imagine the lifeboat stations will be displayed in geographical order around the exhibition space with Neena (my mobile darkroom) as a centrepiece along with an all-weather lifeboat.